 According to Marcus, the current dominant thinking in AI has been based on a dismissal of neurosymbolic approach.
 Researchers like Geoffrey Hinton and Yan LeCun have likened symbolic AI to phlogiston theory, an outmoded scientific theory that attributed an entity called phlogiston to combustible materials to explain how they can catch fire.

-Presumably the analogy goes, if fire doesn’t depend on phlogiston then intelligence doesn’t depend on symbols.
-Antoine Lavosier’s oxygen theory of combustion which replaced phlogiston theory became a founding shift in modern chemistry by demonstrating that water was a compound involving oxygen.
-Hence, the idea is that symbolic manipulation is only a transitional understanding of intelligence that will be outmoded by through reduction to smaller interactions.
+Presumably, the theory goes that if fire doesn’t depend on phlogiston then intelligence doesn’t depend on symbols.
+Historically, Antoine Lavosier’s oxygen theory of combustion replaced phlogiston theory and became a founding shift in modern chemistry.
+Analogously, then, symbolic manipulation is only a transitional understanding of intelligence that will be outmoded by through reduction to smaller interactions.

 One promising approach to neurosymbolic AI is called program synthesis.
 It works by using machine learning for low level representations like perceptual data (sound, images), while using symbolic components for higher level representation.
 It is more data efficient and generalizable than ML alone because they can learn and generalize on fewer examples while extracting interpretable structures in the data.